Skip to content

 • Covered porch

 This layout is often the sweet spot for buyers who want a small home that still feels flexible.
+If this sounds like the right fit, browse 2-bedroom barndominium plans for layout inspiration.

 3. Compact 3-Bedroom Barndominium